 FR 107 - Creating a Fundraising Strategy

 How much do you need to raise and why? / What are other organisations doing? / What are your strengths and weaknesses as an organisation? / What types of fundraising is a good fit for your organisation? / Planning / reporting

-Modules are delivered 4 weeks apart with a discussion / networking session planned between each module where participants can discuss the previous session and get a snapshot of what will be covered at the next one.
+Modules are delivered weekly with a number of discussion / networking session planned over the course of the programme where participants can discuss the sessions and get to know each other.